sanotfound/threat-lab/README.md

 ## What This Is

-Threat Lab is a personal threat intelligence repository built to document, analyze, and map cyber threats using open-source intelligence (OSINT).
+Threat Lab is a personal threat intelligence repository, combining two kinds of work: OSINT-based analyses that document, analyze, and map cyber threats using published sources, and hands-on practice, lab exercises and standalone tools built firsthand against systems I own and control.
 Each analysis goes beyond surface-level description, focusing on operational models, attack chains, source conflicts, and what remains unverified.

 This is a long-term project.
 It evolves as my technical knowledge deepens.